 Scar tissue is made from a very brittle, inflexible fibrous material.
 This fibrous material binds itself to the damaged tendon in an effort to draw the damaged fibres back together.
 What results is a bulky mass of fibrous scar tissue completely surrounding the injury site.
-In some cases it is even possible to see and feel this bulky mass under the skin.
+In some cases, it is even possible to see and feel this bulky mass under the skin.
 When scar tissue forms around an injury site, it is never as strong as the tissue it replaces.
-It also has a tendency to contract and deform the surrounding tissues, so not only is the strength of the tissue diminished, but flexibility of the tissue is also compromised.
+It also tends to contract and deform the surrounding tissues, so not only is the strength of the tissue diminished, but the flexibility of the tissue is also compromised.

 So, how do we get rid of that annoying formation of scar tissue?

 The most common methods used are ultrasound and heat.
 Ultrasound or TENS (Transcutaneous Electrical Nerve Stimulation) simply uses a light electrical pulse to stimulate the affected area.
 While heat, in the form of a ray lamp or hot water bottle, is very effective in stimulating blood flow to the damaged tissues.
 Secondly, to remove the unwanted scar tissue it is vital that you start to massage the injured tendon and connecting muscles.
 While ultrasound and heat will help the injured area, they will not remove the scar tissue.
 Only massage will be able to do that.
 To start with, the Achilles tendon may be quite tender.
 So, start with a light stroke and gradually increase the pressure until you are able to use firm strokes.
 Concentrate your effort at the direct point of injury and use your thumbs to get in as deep as possible to break down the scar tissue.